Clinical Psychology Program

 About the program

 Auburn's scientist-practitioner program in clinical psychology first received accreditation status from the American Psychological Association (APA) in 1981.
-Our next accreditation site visit will be held in 2019; results have been delayed due to COVID-19 and are still pending.
+Our accreditation visit was held in 2019; results have been delayed due to COVID-19 and are still pending.
 Questions related to the program's accredited status should be directed to the Commission on Accreditation: